nachazo/Redux-translate-MODS-folder-to-english/README.md

 - Dymanic Objects: https://www.moddb.com/mods/stalker-anomaly/addons/dynamic-objects-v1-05
 - joeshade ReShade (or another you like): https://www.moddb.com/mods/stalker-anomaly/addons/joeshade
 - 2K Upscaled Skyboxes: https://www.moddb.com/mods/stalker-anomaly/addons/2k-upscaled-skyboxes-almost-definitive-edtion

+Download and drop in the "MODS" folder.
+Install as another addons with JSGME.

 Take a look to some extra contents or optional changes created by players in the REDUX discord, in the [юзер-правки](https://discord.com/channels/931572900488699935/931576807428341840) (user-edits) channel.